kaiz2006/AQI-Prediction/README.md

 Air pollution is one of the biggest environmental challenges worldwide.
 Monitoring and predicting **Air Quality Index (AQI)** helps governments and individuals take preventive actions to protect public health.

-This project uses **data analysis and machine learning techniques** to predict AQI based on pollutant levels and environmental factors.
+This project uses **Facebook Prophet Model** to predict AQI based on pollutant levels and environmental factors.

 ---